fascalsj/research-rest-ui/README.md

 ![Alt Text](usage.gif)

 ## Backend
 On Backend Application using SpringBoot.
-It have unit testing using Junit, handler exception,In Memory Database (H2) for Testing, and Database Postgres SQL for real register, and communitate with database using JPA.
+It have unit testing using Junit, handler exception,In Memory Database (H2) for Testing, and Database Postgres SQL for real register, and integrate with database using Hibernate.
 For running backend service go to backend and run
 ```mvn spring-boot:run```.
 Before run backend service, make sure the database connection can integrate with backend application.
 Check on your ```application.properties``` to change database configuration.